cg-dot/oai-reverse-proxy/docs/huggingface.md

 ![Create Space](huggingface-createspace.png)

 ### 3. Create an empty Dockerfile
-- Once your space is created, you'll see an option to "Create the Dockerfile in your browser".
+- Once your Space is created, you'll see an option to "Create the Dockerfile in your browser".
 Click that link.

 ![Create Dockerfile](huggingface-dockerfile.png)
 - Paste the following into the text editor and click "Save".